-As of September 30, 2019 and March 31, 2019, we had cash and cash equivalents of \$12.0 million and \$10.4 million, respectively.
+As of March 31, 2019, we had cash and cash equivalents of \$10.36 million.
 To date, we have financed our operations primarily through net cash flow from operations and shareholder contributions.
 We expect to finance our operations and working capital needs in the near future from part of our net proceeds of this offering and cash generated through operations.